 Humanities › English Inflection Definition and Examples in English Grammar Share Flipboard Email Print Dimitri Otis / Getty Images English English Grammar An Introduction to Punctuation Writing by Richard Nordquist Richard Nordquist is a freelance writer and former professor of English and Rhetoric who wrote college-level Grammar and Composition textbooks.
 Updated July 17, 2019 Inflection refers to a process of word formation in which items are added to the base form of a word to express grammatical meanings.
 The word "inflection" comes from the Latin inflectere, meaning "to bend."
 Inflections in English grammar include the genitive 's; the plural -s; the third-person singular -s; the past tense -d, -ed, or -t; the negative particle 'nt; -ing forms of verbs; the comparative -er; and the superlative -est. While inflections take a variety of forms, they are most often prefixes or suffixes.
 They are used to express different grammatical categories.
 For example, the inflection -s at the end of dogs shows that the noun is plural.
 The same inflection -s at the end of runs shows that the subject is in the third-person singular (s/he runs).
 The inflection -ed is often used to indicate the past tense, changing walk to walked and listen to listened.
 In this way, inflections are used to show grammatical categories such as tense, person, and number.
 Inflections can also be used to indicate a word's part of speech.
 The prefix en-, for example, transforms the noun gulf into the verb engulf.
 The suffix -er transforms the verb read into the noun reader.
 In "The Frameworks of English," Kim Ballard writes, "When considering inflections, it can...be helpful to use the notion of a stem.
 A stem is what remains of a word when any inflections are removed from it.
 In other words, inflections are added to the stem of a word.
 So frogs is made up of the stem frog and the inflection -s, while turned is made up of the stem turn and the inflection -ed.
 Inflection Rules English words follow different rules for inflection based on their part of speech and grammatical category.
 The most common rules are listed below.
 Part of Speech Grammatical Category Inflection Examples Noun Number -s, -es Flower → FlowersGlass → Glasses Noun, Pronoun Case (Genitive) -'s, -', -s Paul → Paul'sFrancis → Francis'It → Its Pronoun Case (Reflexive) -self, -selves Him → HimselfThem → Themselves Verb Aspect (Progressive) -ing Run → Running Verb Aspect (Perfect) -en, -ed Fall → (Has) fallenFinish → (Has) finished Verb Tense (Past) -ed Open → Opened Verb Tense (Present) -s Open → Opens Adjective Degree of Comparison (Comparative) -er Smart → Smarter Adjective Degree of Comparison (Superlative) -est Smart → Smartest Not all English words follow the rules in this table.
 Some are inflected using sound changes known as vowel alternations, the most common of which are ablauts and umlauts.
 The word "teach," for example, is marked as past tense by changing its vowel sound, producing the word "taught" (rather than "teached").
 Likewise, the word "goose" is pluralized by changing its vowel sound to produce the word "geese."
 Other irregular plurals include words like "oxen," "children," and "teeth."
 Some words, such as "must" and "ought," are never inflected at all, no matter the context in which they appear.
 These words are considered invariant.
 Many animal nouns share the same singular and plural forms, including "bison," "deer," "moose," "salmon," "sheep," "shrimp," and "squid."
 Conjugation The inflection of English verbs is also known as conjugation.
 Regular verbs follow the rules listed above and consist of three parts: the base verb (present tense), the base verb plus -ed (simple past tense), and the base verb plus -ed (past participle).
 For example, following these rules, the verb "look" (as in, "I look around the room") becomes, in both the simple past tense and the past participle, "looked" ("I looked around the room," "I have looked around the room").
 While most verbs follow these conjugation rules, there are over 200 words in the English language that do not.
 These irregular verbs include be, begin, bid, bleed, catch, deal, drive, eat, feel, find, forget, go, grow, hang, have, hide, leave, lose, meet, pay, prove, ride, ring, seek, send, shall, shine, show, sing, spin, steal, take, tear, wear, and win.
 Since these words do not follow the rules for most English verbs, their unique conjugations must be learned on their own.
 Sources S. Greenbaum, "The Oxford English Grammar."
 Oxford University Press, 1996.R.
 Carter and M. McCarthy, "Cambridge Grammar of English."
 Cambridge University Press, 2006.Kim Ballard, "The Frameworks of English: Introducing Language Structures," 3rd ed.
 Palgrave Macmillan, 2013.A.
 C. Baugh, "A History of the English Language," 1978.Simon Horobin, "How English Became English."
 Oxford University Press, 2016.
 Continue Reading What Are Inflectional Morphemes?
-What Is Inflectional Morphology?
 100 Key Terms Used in the Study of English Grammar What Are Derivational Morphemes?
-How to Use Third-Person Singular Verbs in English What Are Bound Morphemes in English?
-Alternation in English: Of Mice (Mouse) and Men (Man) What Is a Word Class in English Grammar?
-Mutation in the English Language What Are Conjugations in Grammar?
-Learn What an Affix Is in English Grammar and Morphology Learn to Conjugate German Regular Verbs in Present Tense What Are the Distinctive Characteristics of English Grammar?
-Grammatical Categories in English When Do You Use the Simple Past Tense in English?
-What Are the Principal Parts of Verbs in English?
+Person in English Grammar: First, Second, and Third The Derivations of Words Used in English How to Use Third-Person Singular Verbs in English What Are Bound Morphemes in English?
+What Is a Word Class in English Grammar?
+Deverbal Nouns and Adjectives in English Grammar Alternation in English: Of Mice (Mouse) and Men (Man) What Are Irregular Verbs in English?
+What Are Conjugations in Grammar?
+Telling the Difference Between a 'Weak Verb' and a 'Strong Verb' Learn What an Affix Is in English Grammar and Morphology What Is Inflectional Morphology?
+What Are the Distinctive Characteristics of English Grammar?